-The path length under Windows is the number of characters needed to find a file, including its name in the file system.
-For example, C:\Windows\user\my_file.doc corresponds to a path length of 32 characters.
+The path length under Windows is the number of characters needed to find an object including the name in the file system.
+For example, C:\Windows\user\my_file.doc corresponds to a path length of 27 characters.
 When HiDrive backs up or restores objects that have a path length of more than 260 characters, errors may occur.
-This article explains what you can do about this.
+This article explains what you can do about it.

-Shorten folder and file names: Often, just shortening the file name is sufficient.
-If this is not sufficient, or the file name becomes too abstract as a result, you can shorten the parent folder names.
-Note that changing folder names affects all objects that are accessible via this path.
+Shortening folder and file names: Often, shortening the file name is already sufficient.
+If this is not enough or if it makes the file name too abstract, you can shorten the parent folder names.
+Please note that changing folder names affects all of the files that are accessible via this path.

-- Move file: Move the object to a parent folder or, in the case of a backup restore, choose a location in the file system that has a shorter path.
+- Moving files: Move the file to a parent folder or, in the case of a backup restore, choose a location in the file system that has a shorter path.

 Adjusting MAX_PATH to a maximum of 32,767 characters in the Windows Registry has no effect for HiDrive.